San Diego purposeful motor movement support

 Who we serve

-The studio is designed for autistic people, nonspeaking and unreliably speaking people, people with apraxia or dyspraxia, and people with developmental or acquired disabilities.
+The studio is designed for autistic people, nonspeaking and unreliably speaking people, people with apraxia or dyspraxia, and people with acquired disabilities.

 Get Scrawny coach smiling in a black polo shirt